Warwick and Leamington (UK Parliament constituency): Political history

-Represented by Conservatives from 1910 to 1997, the seat was for much of this time a safe seat, seeing frequent majorities of more than 10,000 votes, and the seat was uncontested in both 1918 and 1922.
-The seat had not been expected to change hands in the 1997 general election: as such James Plaskitt's defeat of Dudley Smith was a Portillo moment, without the decapitation of a government frontbencher.
-Plaskitt increased his majority in the 2001 election, but on a lower turnout.
-In the 2005 election, Warwick and Leamington was 85th on the Conservative list of target seats, meaning that to gain it they would have required a somewhat greater swing than was seen nationally.
-With a greater swing from Labour to the Liberal Democrats, Plaskitt narrowly held the seat with a majority slashed from nearly 6,000 votes to only 266.
+Represented solely by Members of Parliament from the Conservative Party for 87 years from 1910 to 1997, the seat was for much of this time a safe seat; seeing frequent majorities of more than 10,000 votes, and the seat was uncontested at both the 1918 and 1922 general elections.
+The seat had not been expected to change hands at the 1997 general election: as such James Plaskitt's defeat of Dudley Smith was a Portillo moment, without the decapitation of a government frontbencher.
+Plaskitt increased his majority at the 2001 general election, but on a lower turnout.
+At the 2005 general election, Warwick and Leamington was 85th on the Conservative list of target seats, meaning that to gain it they would have required a somewhat greater swing than was seen nationally.
+With a greater swing from Labour to the Liberal Democrats, Plaskitt narrowly retained the seat with a majority slashed from nearly 6,000 votes to a mere 266.

 However, minor boundary changes in Labour's favour took effect at the 2010 general election and the winner was variously predicted.
-In the event the seat was gained by a Conservative, Chris White, with a majority of 7% of the vote.
-On this occasion the Conservative Party was the main beneficiary from swings away from the Labour Party and the Green Party.
-White held the seat in 2015 with an increased majority of 6,606.
-Labour's Matthew Western won the seat from the Conservatives on a swing of 7.6% in the 2017 election, overturning a 6,606 vote lead (this was the 4th biggest lead overturned by Labour at this election).
-This made Matt Western just the second Labour MP for Warwick and Leamington in the seat's history.
-In 2019, Western held the seat with a slightly reduced majority.
+In 2010, the seat was gained by a Conservative, Chris White, with a majority of 7% of the vote.
+On this occasion, the Conservative Party was the main beneficiary from swings away from the Labour Party and the Green Party.
+White held the seat in 2015 with an increased majority of 6,606 votes.
+The Labour candidate, Matt Western gained the seat from the Conservatives on a swing of 7.6% at the 2017 snap general election, overturning a majority of 6,606 votes. (this was the fourth-largest lead overturned by Labour at the 2017 general election).
+This made Matt Western the second MP for Warwick and Leamington from the Labour Party in the history of the constituency.
+At the 2019 general election, Western held the seat with a slightly reduced majority, and in 2024 Western was re-elected with an increased majority of 12,412 votes, the largest majority for a Labour candidate in the seat's history.